tomMisson/eBMS-MIDI/README.md

 ```
 ## Docker platform

-The conainers are spun up on the Pi on boot to mimic how it would be when you plug in the gateway.
+The conainers are spun up on the Pi to mimic how it would be when you plug in the gateway.
 We then can access the UI via localhost:80 on the pi or for any external devices, port 80 on the machines IP address.
 When we make a request, the request is first sent from the UI to the API running on the Pi which sends the correctly encoded data to the SDK for the update to occour.

 ### Spinning up the docker containers